 What is the maximum amount a credit union can borrow from the CLF?

 A credit union can request any amount of funding it needs, up to its legal borrowing limit.
 For federal credit unions, refer to the Federal Credit Union Act (opens new window) § 1757(9).
 State-chartered credit unions are subject to state law.
 The amount a member can obtain is further limited by its creditworthiness and the amount of eligible collateral available to secure an advance.Close and return to top

 Can a credit union borrow from the CLF for any purpose?

 No. A credit union may borrow only to meet a liquidity need.
 Except as provided below, the NCUA Board by statute cannot approve a request for an advance when the purpose of that advance is to expand portfolios (that is, credit unions cannot use CLF advances to strategically fund or expand their portfolio of loans or investments).

-This restriction has been temporarily amended through December 31, 2020 by the CARES Act, which removed the phrase “the Board shall not approve an application for credit the intent of which is to expand credit union portfolios” and granted the NCUA Board temporary flexibility and discretion to approve applications for Facility members that have “made a reasonable effort to first utilize primary sources of funding.”
+The CARES Act, as amended by the CAA, temporarily amended this restriction through December 31, 2021 by temporarily removing the phrase “the Board shall not approve an application for credit the intent of which is to expand credit union portfolios” and granted the NCUA Board temporary flexibility and discretion to approve applications for Facility members that have “made a reasonable effort to first utilize primary sources of funding.”
 During this temporary period, a credit union that can demonstrate its primary sources of funding are insufficient to meet its needs at the time of the request may seek a CLF advance for liquidity purposes, regardless of whether it has an expansive effect on the balance sheet.Close and return to top

 Can a state-chartered, non-federally insured credit union borrow from CLF?